iamdipsan/iamdipsan/README.md

 - 🌱 Currently learning and building projects in **Machine Learning, Deep Learning, and AI**.
 - 💬 Ask me about Python, ML algorithms, Neural Networks, and Computer Vision.
-- 📝 I regularly share insights on [dev.to/dipsankadariya](https://dev.to/dipsankadariya).
-- ⚡ Fun fact: I code intensely and nap intentionally.

 ---